Our Practice Philosophy:

 “We aim to treat every patient with the respect and attention they deserve, ensuring we provide an exceptional quality of dental care and personal service, so that every patient is delighted with their unique smile and the power it beholds.”

-The practice is a family-run business, owned and operated by Dr Robert Dorrington, with his wife Dr Caroline Culshaw and Robert’s brother, Dr Ian Dorrington.
+The practice is a family-run business, owned and operated by Dr Robert Dorrington (GDC no. 73427), with his wife Dr Caroline Culshaw (GDC no. 73425) and Robert’s brother, Dr Ian Dorrington (GDC no.76432).
 The three partners are Principals of the practice and are supported by Ian’s wife, Karen Dorrington, who ensures the practice runs smoothly.
-We have a team of enthusiastic Dental Care Professionals to assist us in achieving our Practice Philosophy, including Dental Therapists and Hygienists.
+We have a team of enthusiastic Dental Care Professionals to assist us in achieving our Practice Philosophy, including Dentist, Dr Roshni Patel BDS (GDC no. 257553), and Dental Therapists Catherine Keenan (GDC no. 221051) and Cherander Brown (GDC no. 213588).

 Robert graduated from Liverpool University Dental Hospital in 1997 and began his dental career gaining experience across the breadth of general dentistry as a General Dental Practitioner in Blackburn.
 He then focussed more specifically on training in the art of complex crown and bridgework and the restoration of dental implants at Blackburn Royal Infirmary.